B.A., 1987, Summa Cum Laude, East Asian Studies and Classics, University of Illinois

 Ph.D., 1994, Comparative Literature, Stanford University

-His most recent book, Tokyo Cyberpunk: Posthumanism in Japanese Visual Culture, engages some of the most thought-provoking anime, manga, and films in the history of Japanese science fiction as transnational sites of contestation for competing discourses, philosophical crises, and socioeconomic fault lines.
+In Tokyo Cyberpunk: Posthumanism in Japanese Visual Culture, Prof. Brown engages some of the most thought-provoking anime, manga, and films in the history of Japanese science fiction as transnational sites of contestation for competing discourses, philosophical crises, and socioeconomic fault lines.
 More specifically, he situates Japanese popular culture in terms of the issues raised by posthumanism (from the absent presence of cell phone usage to the status of virtual online identities to video game addiction), Japanese socioeconomic problems (from the breakdown of the family to youth violence to the social withdrawal known as “hikikomori”), as well as globalization and advanced capitalism.
 Through an investigation into how the questions and issues of posthumanism are frequently broached in works of Japanese popular culture to explore new possibilities of existence at the intersection of different forms of intelligence, corporeality, and data-processing, Tokyo Cyberpunk attempts to destabilize our assumptions about what it means to be human in a posthuman world and how we might relate to all the intelligent machines with which we increasingly share the world.

 Prof. Brown's edited collection, Cinema Anime: Critical Engagements with Japanese Animation, charts the terrain of contemporary Japanese animated film, one of the most explosive forms of visual culture to emerge at the crossroads of transnational cultural production in the last twenty-five years.
 Cinema Anime offers bold and insightful engagements with anime’s shifting negotiations with gender identity, anxieties about body mutation and posthumanity, and the asymmetry between two-dimensional cel animation and three-dimensional digital cinema.
 The contributors to Cinema Anime dismantle the distinction between “high” and “low” culture and offer compelling arguments for the value and importance of critical scholarship on popular cultural flows in the transnational spaces of translation from the local to the global.